This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Barleywine Ale: This is a type of beer made with English hops, malted barley, yeast, and water.
-I used Zymurgy Brewing Company Barrel-Aged Talisman 2022 English Barleywine.
+Barleywine Ale: This is a type of beer made with malted barley, hops, water, and yeast, which are brewed and fermented to develop a rich, malty, high-alcohol flavor.

-Sage Black Tea Syrup: This is a sweetener made with sage leaves, black tea, sugar, and water.
+Sage Black Tea Syrup: This is a sweetener made with sage leaves, black tea, white sugar, and water, which are heated and infused into a syrup with an herbal, slightly dry flavor.

 Sage Leaves: This an evergreen herb.
 I used fresh sage leaves.